LAST UPDATED: 15 August 2018

 I don't care what anybody advises me anymore.
 I can't morally justify supporting that industry.Warrandyte IGA owner, Julie Quinton

-Australia's second largest independent grocery chain, Foodworks, has jumped on board this cage-free revolution with over two dozen stores to date committing to remove cage eggs from their shelves.
+To date, over two dozen stores in Australia's second largest independent grocery chain, Foodworks, have committed to remove cage eggs from their shelves.

 As the single largest employer in the United States — with 11,500 stores across the globe, and a yearly revenue of $480+ billion — Walmart is recognised as one of the world's most influential companies.
 And they've just pledged to go cage-free.